LudovaTech/lidar-LD19-tutorial/README.md

 LD19 is a lowcost lidar that we (LudovaTech) used to the Robocup Junior competition.
 We find out that it works very well for our needs but that there was no good documentation or tutorial on the web.
 We succed to make it work after some long days of work.
 Here is how we did it :

+> [!TIP]
+> This tutorial aims to guide you in retrieving lidar data from a microcontroller in a format that enables immediate processing onboard.
+If you just need to check that your lidar is working, [these documents](#links) provide instructions on using their software to view the data on your computer.

 > [!NOTE]
 > This is not an official documentation.
 >
 > All this documentation and code are licensed under CC BY-SA 4.0, with the exception of images and other files.

+If you notice something missing or have any ideas, please feel free to open a [GitHub issue](https://github.com/LudovaTech/lidar-LD19-tutorial/issues/new).

 ## Overview